tgra/social-data-model/docs/model/index.md

 The documentation here describes a conceptual data model that can be used to describe social phenomena and includes types of social activities and relationships that involve persons.

-The data model facilitates the description of events in a person’s life.
-The events provide context to relationships that the person has to other people, documents, groups, organisations as well as the events and their locations.
+People are at the centre of the data model and the the data model includes representations of personal attributes such as name and gender.
+The data model can be used to describe events in a person's life from birth to death.
+The relationships a person has to other people, documents, groups, organisations as well as the events and their locations and described in the context of events.

-For an event, the event is described as being an instance of a type of activity, and the participants of the event optionally have a role associated with them, where the role is relevant to the type of activity.
-The event has a time and location associated with it.
+An event is described as being an instance of a type of activity, and the event participants optionally have a role associated with them, where the role corresponds to the type of activity.
+An event has a time and location associated with it.

 ## Contact